St Michael's Church of England High School, Crosby: Phase Two

-Parts of the school
+School Blocks

-The school is separated into five blocks joined by extremely narrow and poorly designed corridors.
+The school is separated into five blocks, divided by broad study subjects.

 P Block

-P Block is on the side of the school with one side of the wall on the upper end of Manor Road.
-Subjects in this block include Design Technology, Food Technology, Textiles Technology, Child Development and Art.
-P Block is also home to the Drama Hall, which is used for assembly and (at rare occasions) to display students' art exhibitions.
-It also include an isolation room and pastoral support.
+P Block is found at the main entrance of the school, containing the main office, student dining area and chapel.
+Subjects in this block include Design Technology, Food Technology, Textile Technology, Child Development and Art.
+The chapel, formerly the drama hall, is used primarily for chaplaincy assemblies, however is sometimes used for additional functions, such as displaying the work of students.

 M Block

-M Block is the three floor building near the back of the school.
-You can see this just above the main entrance on the picture on the right.
-It is used for the best Sixth Form in Sefton (on the second floor), History, Geography, Religious Studies and Modern Foreign Languages, (on the third floor) and a small dining hall (on ground floor).
-The dining room is also home to "student services" where students can go if they need anything.
+M Block is the tallest part of the school, containing both its Sixth Form facilities alongside its History, Geography, Religious Studies and Modern Foreign Languages classrooms.
+Classrooms on the third floor are shared between students of the Sixth Form and lower years, whereas the second floor is used exclusively for Sixth Form sessions, and sixth form only subjects, such as Health & Social care, Psychology and Criminology.

 E Block

 E block is located on the far side of the school and is furthest away from the main entrance.
-The Year 9 & 10 & 11 office is in there.
-Subjects in the block include English, Mathematics, Information Communication Technology (ICT), Business Studies and Music.
-E block is also home to the library where students can go at break and lunch to complete homework, which opened in 2003.
-Also in E block are the new main hall, recording studio and media centre.
-E block is home to the dyslexic unit, learning support unit and the autism (ASC) base, all places are where SEN students can go for help and support with their work.
-It also has an isolation room.
+Subjects in the block include English, Mathematics, ICT, Business Studies and Music.
+The school library, which opened in 2003, was formerly found in E Block, however permanently closed in 2024.
+Aside from learning facilities the E Block contains the school's main hall, recording studio, media centre and isolation room.
+Facilities for SEN students are also found in the E Block, including the sensory room, dyslexic unit, learning support unit (LSU) and the autism base (ASC).

 S Block

-S Block is specifically designed to teach Science, but theory animal care is also taught in there.
-The Year 7 & 8 office is in there.
-It is the newest block.
-The previous science block was completely destroyed in an arson attack in March 1994, started by 19-year-old Andrea Blundell who was suffering with paranoia.
+S Block contains solely classrooms for scientific subjects.
+It is the school's newest block, following the destruction of the previous S Block in an arson attack in March 1994, started by 19-year-old Andrea Blundell, who was suffering with paranoia.
 The cost of the damage was estimated around £1.5 million.

 P.E.
 Block

 The P.E.
-Block is at the right-centre of the school, while the sports hall was built on to E block when the girls school converted to a comprehensive school.
-The gym (which is just a big empty hall) was part of the original building, along with one set of changing rooms; those next to the sports hall were also an addition to E Block.
+Block is at the right-centre of the school, whilst the sports hall was built on to E Block when the girls school converted to a comprehensive school.
+The school's gym hall was part of the original building, along with one set of changing rooms; those next to the sports hall were also an addition to E Block.
 There are offices for P.E. teachers and store rooms for equipment.
-Upstairs to this the is a P.E. classroom, a chapel and another changing room.
+Upstairs next to this the is IT4, which is a computer room available to students during break & lunch periods to complete study, designated following the closure of the school's dedicated library in 2024.
+The Pastoral Hub where SLT and learning mentor leaders are based is also found in the P.E block.